readysettech/handbook/handbook/values/index.html.md

 For example, sales is hard because you are dependent on another organization, and development is hard because you have to preserve the ability to quickly improve the product in the future.

 ##### Self-service and self-learning
-Team members should first [search for their own answers](/company/culture/all-remote/self-service/) and, if an answer is not readily found or the answer is not clear, ask in public.
-[Write down any new information discovered](/handbook/values/#write-things-down) and pay it forward so that those coming after will have better efficiency built on top of practicing collaboration, inclusion, and documenting the results.
+Team members should first search for their own answers and, if an answer is not readily found or the answer is not clear, ask in public.
+[Write down any new information discovered](#write-things-down) and pay it forward so that those coming after will have better efficiency built on top of practicing collaboration, inclusion, and documenting the results.

 ##### Efficiency for the right group
 It is easy to prioritize consistency over efficiency because consistency is often more efficient initially.
 We should slow down when optimizing for consistency.
-Taking a company-wide lens when evaluating changes will help ensure that new processes will improve efficiency for GitLab as a whole.
+Taking a company-wide lens when evaluating changes will help ensure that new processes will improve efficiency for the company as a whole.

 ##### Be respectful of others' time
 Consider the time investment you are asking others to make with meetings.
 Try to avoid meetings, and if one is necessary, try to make attendance optional for as many people as possible.
 If you are able to get through the agenda for a particular meeting under the allotted time, end the meeting early so that attendees can have their time back.